amoffat/sh/README.md

 if not which("supervisorctl"): apt_get("install", "supervisor", "-y")
 ```

-You can also run a command from which:
+You can also use the return argument of "which" as the program:

 ```python
 etc_files = str(which("ls")("/etc", "-1")).split()